dyfrad/portfolio_simulator/documentation.md

 - `streamlit`: For building the interactive web dashboard.
 - `scipy`: For optimization (e.g., minimizing negative Sharpe ratio).
 - `plotly`: For interactive visualizations (e.g., line charts, pie charts).
-- `reportlab`: For generating PDF reports.
-- `kaleido`: For exporting Plotly figures to static images in PDFs.

 These are listed in a `requirements.txt` file for deployment.
 No additional installations are needed beyond these, as the code interpreter environment includes them.